lpmi-13/current-projects/README.md

 #
 # don't have more than three things on the go at once
 ```
-## 160) Code Corpus API
-- we've got data sorted with https://github.com/lpmi-13/code-corpus-collector
-- we need a list of things people would want to use this for
-- for now, we can do without update of the data...just cause there's already enough to keep us going for a while
-- we probably need a landing page at the main domain (codecorpus.net), and then have the api respond at the subdomain `api.codecorpus.net`.

 ## 148) set up a simple AWS environment with a three-tiered architecture and then break it
 - related to #140